Bese3/alx-system_engineering-devops/0x00-shell_basics/README.md

 Display current directory contents in a long format Display current directory contents, including hidden files (starting with .).
 Use the long format.
 Display current directory contents
+ 1.Long format
+ 2.with user and group IDs displayed numerically
+ 3.And hidden files (starting with .)